cairuisi/cairuisi.github.io/content/homepage/about.md

 ## About Me

-I'm a second year Ph.D. student in the [VITA Group](https://vita-group.github.io/) of [Electrical and Computer Engineering Department](https://www.ece.utexas.edu/), [the Univeristiy of Texas at Austin](https://www.utexas.edu/), under the supervision of Prof. Zhangyang (Atlas) Wang.
+I'm a third year Ph.D. student in the [VITA Group](https://vita-group.github.io/) of [Electrical and Computer Engineering Department](https://www.ece.utexas.edu/), [the Univeristiy of Texas at Austin](https://www.utexas.edu/), under the supervision of Prof. Zhangyang (Atlas) Wang.
 Prior to that, I obatined my B.E. degree from [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/).

 I'm currently working on machine learning, with research focus on:
 * **Efficient training and inference for large foundation models**: